electron/electron/docs/tutorial/boilerplates-and-clis.md

 into a cohesive package so that anyone can jump right in to Electron development.

 Forge comes with [a ready-to-use template](https://electronforge.io/templates) using Webpack as a bundler.
-It includes an example typescript configuration and provides two configuration files to enable easy customization.
-It uses the same core modules used by the greater Electron community (like [`electron-packager`](https://github.com/electron/electron-packager)) – changes made by Electron maintainers (like Slack) benefit Forge's users, too.
+It includes an example TypeScript configuration and provides two configuration files to enable easy customization.
+It uses the same core modules used by the greater Electron community (like [`electron-packager`](https://github.com/electron/electron-packager))— changes made by Electron maintainers (like Slack) benefit Forge's users, too.

-You can find more information and documentation on [electronforge.io](https://electronforge.io/).
+You can find more information and documentation on [electronforge.io](https://electronforge.io).

 ## electron-builder